 Christmas 2020 is going to be different and we are asking you to #LoveGlasgowThisChristmas.
-Whether you know what you are getting loved ones or browsing for ideas, Glasgow's amazing online shopping scene will be sure to have that perfect something!
-Non-essential retailers are currently closed under Level Four of the Scottish Government's guidelines.
-So check out our Glasgow Christmas Gift Guide for virtual shopping to find unique gifts from independents and high street brands for placing under the Christmas tree this year.
+Whether you know what you are getting loved ones or browsing for ideas, Glasgow's amazing shopping scene will be sure to have that perfect something!
+Check out our Glasgow Christmas Gift Guide to find unique gifts from independents and high street brands.

-Sitting proudly at the top of Buchanan Street, Buchanan Galleries is home to over 80 big brand names including one of the most Christmassy shops of all, John Lewis!
-It is also home to flagship stores, such as LEGO Store and Victoria's Secret; specialist retailers, which offer great gift and stocking filler options, such as Smiggle, Typo and Flying Tiger.
+Sitting proudly at the top of Buchanan Street, Buchanan Galleries is home to over 90 big brand names including one of the most Christmassy shops of all, John Lewis!
+It is also home to flagship stores, such as LEGO Store and Victoria's Secret andspecialist retailers offering great gift and stocking filler options, such as Smiggle and Typo.

 Scottish Design Exchange

 Also housed within Buchanan Galleries is the Scottish Design Exchange, where local artists sell their products and receive 100% of the profits.
-Check out their online shop where buying Christmas presents for friends and loved ones means not only giving original, expertly crafted gifts which are made in Scotland, but at the same time you will be supporting their social mission.
-From a Glasgow Taxi board game to a David Bowie cross-stitch, there really is an amazing choice of quirky and high-quality products on offer.
+The Scottish Design Exchange is where you can buy original, expertly-crafted Christmas presents for friends and loved ones and at the same time, support their social mission.
+From a Glasgow Taxi board game to a David Bowie cross-stitch, there are quirky and high-quality products on offer.
+Visit the Scottish Design Exchange website to browse the collections.

 We've all missed out on many experiences in 2020.
 Look ahead and buy the gift of an experience that can be shared and enjoyed sometime soon.

 Fans of the arts and dance will be delighted to receive a ballet-inspired gift from Scottish Ballet.
-It might not be a live experience, but every penny spent on a purchase from their online gift range, which includes calendars, cards, baubles and nutcracker dolls, will go directly towards supporting their work on stage.
-Another excellent Glasgow-based organisation whose work you can support through gift-giving this season is the Glasgow Women's Library.
-Buy their 'gift of friendship' or some of their bold feminist products, both available from their website www.glasgowwomenslibrary.org.uk (please note that their final posting date is December 9).
+It might not be a live experience, but every penny spent on a purchase from Scottish Ballet's online gift range, which includes calendars, cards, baubles and nutcracker dolls, will go directly towards supporting their work on stage.

-Glasgow's food and drink sector have faced a difficult year with many adapting to the Covid restrictions as and when they change.
+Glasgow's food and drink sector has faced a challenging year.
 Treat a loved one to a foodie or drinks treat this Christmas and help support the hospitality sector at the same time.

-Glasgow's distilling and brewing businesses, working from tenement basements all the way to prime tourist attractions, have many creative gift options.
-Drygate Brewery has launched a Four Seasons 16 can mixed pack, with an enticing winter brew of Hoppipolla & Peanut Butter Chocolate - have a look at their packs and vouchers on their website here.
+Glasgow's distilling and brewing businesses, working from tenement basements to prime tourist attractions, have many creative gift options.
+Drygate Brewery has launched a Four Seasons 16 can mixed pack, with an enticing winter brew of Hoppipolla & Peanut Butter Chocolate - have a look at Drygate's packs and vouchers on their website.

 Writer and foodie expert Paul Trainer and The Herald newspaper have teamed up to create The Best of Glasgow City Guide and Cook Book, which includes reflections from well-known Glaswegians, neighbourhood guides and some recipes from chefs from top city establishments.
 Order The Best of Glasgow here.

 The city's independent stores are stocked to the brim with unique gifts, many of which are made in Glasgow or Scotland.
 So not only are you supporting the local business owner but also local artists and creators!
-Here are just some of the independents that have an online store to shop from.
+Here are just some of the city's independents.

-The west of the city is home to many boutique shops down cobbled streets where collectives of creators sell their wares, from the likes of the Hidden Lane, Ashton Lane and Cresswell Lane.
+For unique watches, check out independently-owned Paulin Watches who also specialise in wall clocks and leather goods.
+Find them on Great Western Road or visit Paulin Watches' online store for their product range.
+Please note their UK Christmas shipping deadline is December 21.
+The west of the city is also home to many more boutique shops down cobbled streets where collectives of creators sell their wares, from the likes of the Hidden Lane, Ashton Lane and Cresswell Lane.
 Janet and John in De Courcey's Arcade is one such shop that stocks Scottish goods from tea towels to tote bags, calendars to coasters.
-Order from John and Janet's online store here.
+Order from John and Janet's online store.

 The east of the city is one of the most creative neighbourhoods and it's here that Braw Wee Emporium is based.
 Check out their amazing range of products, including greeting cards, gifts and homeware, many of which have a witty Glasgow slant, on the Braw Wee Emporium online shop.
 As well as some fab new gift boxes, they also sell the must-have Iron Brew candle from Glasgow Soap Company in collaboration with Shearer Candles.
 Braw Wee also run a range of online classes, which make an ideal gift from creative chums.